joeodx/Tech258_AWS_cloud/Two_Tier_Deployment/README.md

 sudo apt-get install gnupg curl -y
 ```
 ##  Step 4: Download the MONGODB GPG Key
-* This is the jey we will use to verify the mongoDb packages that we will install
+* This is the key we will use to verify the mongoDb packages that we will install
 ```
 curl -fsSL https://www.mongodb.org/static/pgp/server-7.0.asc | \
    sudo gpg -o /usr/share/keyrings/mongodb-server-7.0.gpg \